yuxuehui/VirtualPatient/README.md

 # VirtualPatients

-VirtualPatients is a biophysiological platform that allows users to design and evaluate healthcare interventions for in-silico populations and general-purpose healthcare applications.
+VirtualPatients is a biophysiology platform that allows users to design and evaluate healthcare interventions for in-silico populations and general-purpose healthcare applications.
 It is simultaneously multiple things:

 1. A **lightweight**, **Pythonic**, and **user-friendly** patient simulation platform.
 2. A **universal biophysiological engine** capable of simulating a wide range of individual differences and biophysiological phenomena.